 While you don't need a physical robot, let's take a close look at the virtual robot we're using.
 Our robot has different sensors which include placements on its: bumper, front eye, electromagnet, and under the eye.
 Also this virtual robot has one pen that is connected to its center.

 To take your coding adventure to the next level, join our Vex iq robotics series of classes to gain a deeper understanding of how robots can be used to solve more complicated tasks such as line tracking and distance sensing.
-Up next, learn more about how to code mobile games for free.

 Written by Apoorva Rastogi, a Create & Learn instructor who has worked as a coding instructor for more than 6 years.
 Apoorva has a Bachelor's Degree in Mathematics and a Master's Degree in Computer Applications.